GhettoGirl/MusicConsole.js/README.md

 ## Command Prompt

-The command prompt is the place where you can active all the magic of Music Console ;P </br>
+The command prompt is the place where you activate all the magic of Music Console ;P

 ###### Keyboard Interactions